|Resume / CV||Publications|

 - communication / outreach / teaching

+I have built up a considerable amount of international collaborative experience across many domains.
 I have worked in research labs in Belgium, Poland, South Africa, USA, Canada, and the United Kingdom.

 I was the lead architect of the SUrrogate MOdeling (SUMO) Toolbox, now used in many universities and companies for design space exploration and optimization.
 My tools have also been used to design and build the worlds first 3D printed aircraft.